khasherr/Project-Management/README.md

 # Project-Management
 Java Spring project.

-##Java Spring Framework, Hibernate, postgreSQL, Spring JPA, Security, Lombok
+This is independent project that I did for my Java Spring Framework course.
+Made with Java Spring, Hibernate, Entity Relationships, postgreSQL, Spring JPA, Security, REST, Lombok, Thymleaf, Bootstrap and other dependencies.